SciML/DiffEqDocs.jl/docs/src/tutorials/dae_example.md

 f(du,u,p,t) = 0
 ```

-where `f` is the a variant of the Roberts equation.
-This equation is of
+where `f` is a variant of the Roberts equation.
+This equation is a DAE of
-the form
+the form:

 ```math
 \begin{aligned}